Rajeev5842/Rajeev5842/README.md

   - XCrypto is a responsive web application built using React and Chakra UI.
 It leverages the CoinGecko API to fetch real-time information about various cryptocurrencies, providing users with up-to-date data on market prices, trends, and more.
   <a href="https://react-crypto-app-lovat-three.vercel.app/" target="_blank">View Project</a>

+### 📢 Available for Freelance Projects

+I am open to collaboration and freelance projects!
+If you need a **dynamic, responsive, and engaging web application**, feel free to reach out.
+Let's build something amazing together! 🚀

+### 🌟 Keep Learning, Keep Building

+Passionate about coding, always eager to learn new technologies, and dedicated to crafting high-quality web applications.
+Let's innovate and grow together! 💡✨

+### ❤️ Code, Create, Inspire

+Coding isn't just about writing lines of code; it's about **creating experiences, solving problems, and inspiring others**.
+Let's keep pushing boundaries and making the web a better place!